Summer Food Program

 What is the summer food program?

 The Summer Food Service Program for Children is a federally funded program operated nationally by the U.S. Department of Agriculture (USDA) and administered by the USDA regional office.
-The agency reimburses sponsors (such as schools) for meals served at approved feeding sites in low-income areas to children 18 years and under.
+The agency reimburses sponsors (such as schools) for meals served at approved feeding sites in low-income areas to children and teens 18 years old and younger.

 Who can receive meals at summer school sites?

-Anyone in the community up to 18 years of age is eligible to receive summer meals.
+Anyone in the community 18 years of age and younger is eligible to receive summer meals.

 Is there a charge for meals?